rosesleni/Business-database/README.md

    ![query11](https://user-images.githubusercontent.com/72918495/103330287-c460da00-4a9b-11eb-935f-0f3dafbf0553.png)

+>
 3.QUERY
        i.
-Description:
-      ii.Why is it important:
+Description:It show here is the Second largest salary ii.Why is it important: It is important to have this because it shows who is the one of your employees with the highest salaries.

    iii: sample output:

  SELECT MAX(salary) FROM salaries WHERE salary NOT IN ( SELECT Max(salary) FROM salaries);

 ![query12](https://user-images.githubusercontent.com/72918495/103330755-cb88e780-4a9d-11eb-97a0-5267194df575.png)

+ >
 4.QUERY
        i.
 Description:
       ii.Why is it important: